JepsonNomad/phenomap/README.md

 ## Prerequisistes

+`phenomap` requires at least R version 3.4.2, and has been tested on Mac OSX El Capitan v10.11.6 and Windows 7.

 This package uses methods from the `dplyr`, `phenex`, `plyr`, `raster`, `stringr`, and `rgdal` packages.
 I recommend loading the `raster` package so that the product of `mapPheno()` can then be inspected and further processed as needed.

 `phenomap` does not support .hdf files, and therefore it is recommended that users download and mosaic data.
 I find that [pyModis](https://github.com/lucadelu/pyModis) is a reliable tool for such pursuits.